ga-dc/outcomes/SubmittingHW.md

 5. Click on "New Issue" (Green button on the right hand side)

 6. Submit your HW and name your issue Cohort# Firstname Lastname

+7. Someone from the outcomes team will give you feedback in the timeline listed on the HW assignment and will close your issue when you have received feedback.
+Keep an eye out in your email and github alerts.
+If you have any questions, feel free to reach out to us!